-Understand the fundamental differences, synergies, and integration opportunities between Risk Management and Business Continuity Management.
-ADVISORI shows you how to strategically combine both disciplines for maximum organizational resilience.
+Understand the fundamental differences between Enterprise Risk Management (ERM) and Business Continuity Management (BCM).
+ADVISORI shows you how to strategically combine prevention and response capability — for maximum organizational resilience under ISO 31000 and ISO 22301.

 Our clients trust our expertise in digital transformation, compliance, and risk management